-Devin Patrick Kelley, 26, the shooter, had been a member of the U.S. Air Force at Holloman Airforce Base in New Mexico.
-He had been courtmartialed in 2012 and charged with an alleged assault on his wife and child during which his child's skull was fractured.
+Devin Patrick Kelley, 26, has been charged with the shooting in the First Baptst Church, that killed 26 adults, children, and one fetus.
+Twenty adults and children were wounded.
+He had been a member of the U.S. Air Force at Holloman Airforce Base in New Mexico.
+Kelley had been court martialed in 2012 and charged with an alleged assault on his wife and child during which his child's skull was fractured.
 He was involuntarily sent to a mental health facility in New Mexico, from which he escaped.
 He also made death threats against superior officers.
 9 He had confessed to multiple assaults on his former wife and son.
 He was found guilty of the assaults and served a 12 month jail sentence in an Air Force brig.
 Kelly was reduced in rank, and given a bad conduct discharge in 2014.
-Unfortunately, the Air Force neglected to pass the record of Kelly violence to a federal data base that has been established by the FBI to prevent persons guilty of family violence from obtaining firearms.
+Unfortunately, the Air Force neglected to pass the record of Kelly's violence to a federal data base that has been established by the FBI to prevent persons guilty of family violence from obtaining firearms.
 As a result, when he later tried to buy assault rifles, he passed the manditory search of the federal data base, and was able to acquire them.
 10

 Both CNN and Texas Governor Greg Abbott have described the massacre as the worst mass killing in Texas ever.
 Abbot said: